10 Reasons Why a Day Trip from Rome to Pompeii Is Worth It

-Visiting Pompeii is something unique that everyone should do at least once in a lifetime.
-Its proximity to Rome, moreover, makes it the perfect destination to escape from the Italian capital for a day.
+Visiting Pompeii is a unique experience that everyone should have at least once in their lifetime.
+Its proximity to Rome also makes it the perfect destination for a day trip from the Italian capital.

 Carmen Navarro